 CU joined the Pac-12 Conference in the fall of 2011 and Wetmore's teams won the inaugural Pac-12 men's and women's titles - the first Pac-12 Championships in any sport.
 His men won the first six titles and his women have won four (2011, '15, '16 and '17).
+Jones became the first individual to win a Pac-12 cross country crown, earning back-to-back titles (2017 and '18).

 On the track, Wetmore's athletes have had a strong presence at the conference, national and professional levels.
-They've captured 102 individual conference titles, two conference team titles, 16 NCAA individual titles and earned 193 All-American honors.
+They've captured 107 individual conference titles, two conference team titles, 21 NCAA individual titles and earned 210 All-American honors.
 CU athletes have broken seven collegiate middle and long distance records.

 CU runners' success at the professional and post-collegiate level is unmatched by any university: over two dozen Buff grads have signed professional contracts.
 They've combined for more than 50 USA titles in cross country, track & field and road racing.
 Since 2000, 10 CU athletes or graduates have earned 19 U.S. Olympic Team berths at distances from 1,500-meters through the marathon.
-Fourteen current and former Buffs have earned 31 spots on U.S. World Championship Track Teams and 25 have combined for 61 berths on U.S. World Championship Cross Country Teams.
-Since 2004, CU graduates have won seven medals in distance running at World Championships - Shayne Culpepper (bronze, 2004 Indoor 3k), Kara Goucher (silver, 2007 10k), Dathan Ritzenhein (bronze, 2009 Half Marathon), Jenny Simpson (gold, 2011 1,500m and silver, 2013 and 2017 1,500m) and Emma Coburn (gold, 2017 steeplechase).
+Fourteen current and former Buffs have earned 33 spots on U.S. World Championship Track Teams and 25 have combined for 61 berths on U.S. World Championship Cross Country Teams.
+Since 2004, CU graduates have won seven medals in distance running at World Championships - Shayne Culpepper (bronze, 2004 Indoor 3k), Kara Goucher (silver, 2007 10k), Dathan Ritzenhein (bronze, 2009 Half Marathon), Jenny Simpson (gold, 2011, silver, 2013 and silver, 2017 1,500m) and Emma Coburn (gold, 2017 steeplechase).
 Coburn (steeplechase) and Simpson (1,500) became the first to win Olympic medals, both bronze, at the 2016 Olympic Games in Rio.
 They were the first American women to medal in their respective events.

 Charles Mark Wetmore graduated with a Bachelor's degree in English Education from Rutgers in 1978 before receiving his Master's in movement sciences from Columbia in 1998.
-He lives in the mountains west of Boulder.